-The health and welfare of Franklin County residents, businesses, employees, and visitors is our primary concern.
+The health and welfare of county residents, businesses, employees, and visitors is Franklin County's primary concern.
 Because of this, we are working together with federal, state and local healthcare experts and emergency service providers to minimize the potential impact of COVID-19 within our communities.

 FRANKLIN COUNTY UPDATE ON COVID-19, as of 3/17/2020 at 9:30 a.m.